acquia/commons/docroot/sites/all/modules/contrib/transliteration/README.txt

 Also take a look at data/x00.php which already contains a bunch of language specific replacements.
-If you think your overrides are useful for others please create and file a patch at http://drupal.org/project/issues/transliteration.
+If you think your overrides are useful for others please file a patch at http://drupal.org/project/issues/transliteration.

 -- CREDITS --

 Authors:
-* Stefan M. Kudwien (smk-ka) - dev@unleashedmind.com
+* Stefan M. Kudwien (smk-ka) - http://drupal.org/user/48898
-* Daniel F. Kudwien (sun) - dev@unleashedmind.com
+* Daniel F. Kudwien (sun) - http://drupal.org/user/54136

-This project has been sponsored by UNLEASHED MIND Specialized in consulting and planning of Drupal powered sites, UNLEASHED MIND offers installation, development, theming, customization, and hosting to get you started.
-Visit http://www.unleashedmind.com for more information.

-UTF-8 normalization uses MediaWiki's UtfNormal.php (http://www.mediawiki.org)
-and transliteration is based on CPAN's Text::Unidecode library (http://search.cpan.org/~sburke/Text-Unidecode-0.04/lib/Text/Unidecode.pm).
+UTF-8 normalization is based on UtfNormal.php from MediaWiki (http://www.mediawiki.org) and transliteration uses data from Sean M. Burke's Text::Unidecode CPAN module (http://search.cpan.org/~sburke/Text-Unidecode-0.04/lib/Text/Unidecode.pm).